kwonus/Quelle-Obsolete/Quelle.md

 In all cases, any number of spaces can be used between operators and terms.

-Also noteworthy: The reference Quelle implementation automatically adjusts the span of your to be inclusive of the number of search terms for the largest segment.
+Also noteworthy: The reference Quelle implementation automatically adjusts the span of your to be inclusive of the number of search terms for the most broad search clause.
 So if you were to express:

 **find span=1 + in the beginning (God Lord Jesus Christ Messiah)**